 Being one of the most popular, our selection of typical Paraguayan food should start with the Paraguayan soup.
 Curiously, it does not resemble soup as we traditionally know it, but is instead an exquisite salty cake.
 Perhaps that is why the Paraguayan soup is so popular, because right from the start, it represents something that we do not expect.

 For the traditional recipe, onion, water, coarse salt, pork fat, eggs, fresh cheese, cornmeal, milk and cream are used.
 However, there are variants that depend on each region of the country.

-Bori Bori is a chicken soup which provides many nutritional benefits and tastes exquisite.
+Bori Bori is a chicken soup which provides many nutritional benefits.
 The dish consists of a broth in which cornmeal and cheese balls are submerged.